 Although the current study did not show significant changes in the RCT period, the combined data analysis identified positive and significant changes in the desired direction for two health beliefs.
 Changes in the perceived consequences of fluid overload and susceptibility of fluid overload consequences, supports the elements of the Health Belief Model in predicting behaviour change.35 Indeed health beliefs have been identified to influence adherence to the dialysis regime in several studies33,36,37 and are considered to be more important in motivating change over and above attributions.37 The educational elements of LIP (Table 3) ensured accurate messages of fluid overload were discussed, to correct inaccurate information and enhance beliefs.
 Changes in health beliefs were also observed in the application of this intervention to HD patients;23 therefore these studies combined provide evidence for the utility of a CBT-group to positively enhance cognitions associated with fluid adherence.

 A lack of social support has been identified to predict non-adherence33 and, within LIP, the final week concentrated on maximising social support for the benefit of fluid adherence.
-Interestingly improvements were observed in social function in the combined longitudinal analysis at 6-week follow-up; this is a new finding and according to the literature,33 may be predictive of enhanced fluid adherence.
+Interestingly improvements were observed in social function in the combined longitudinal analysis at 6-week follow-up; this is a new finding and, according to the literature,33 may be predictive of enhanced fluid adherence.

 While this study revealed encouraging and significant changes in psychological wellbeing, quality of life and health beliefs, unfortunately it failed to bring about a significant change in weight-reduction to indicate fluid adherence.
 Nonetheless, combining the significant change in oedematous status, with a reduction in weight, albeit non-significant, may be indicative of enhanced fluid adherence as a result of LIP.
 Furthermore, this research answers previous recommendations to utilise theoretical underpinnings to investigate intervention development, as well as explore the impact on distal outcomes of fluid adherence and self-management,38-40 including oedema, psychological wellbeing and quality of life.
 Therefore the researchers cannot yet fully dismiss the efficacy of piloting a previously trialled and successful CBT intervention for HD patients, with the PD cohort.